 - Anna Creek Station is the largest cattle farm in Australia, located in the South, and is larger than Belgium and Israel.

-- Around 160,000 convicts were sent in boats from Britain to Australia when the country was first established as a penal colony.
-The survivors were kept in prison camps, while many others died en-route.
+- Around 160,000 convicts were sent from Britain to Australia when the country was first established as a penal colony.
+The survivors were kept in prison camps, while many others died en route.

 Good to know before you go

-- Australia has a minimum working wage, and tipping is not necessary or expected.
+- Australia has a minimum working wage, and tipping is unnecessary and not expected.
 Service charges are in the bill.
-If you choose to tip based on exceptional service, you could round up or leave a few extra dollars.
-This rule applies to all services in which you can tip.
+You could round up or leave a few extra dollars if you tip based on exceptional service.
+This rule applies to all services for which you can tip.

 - Australian money is some of the most colorful currency money around.
 It is also plastic.
-There are no pennies though, in Australia, everything is rounded to five cents.
+There are no pennies; everything is rounded to five cents in Australia.

 - Credit cards are accepted everywhere!
 Have some cash for small vendors and tips for exceptional service.

-- Driving in Australia is quite common as public transportation is lacking, but it does depend on which city you are visiting.
+- Driving in Australia is quite common as public transportation is lacking, but it depends on the city you visit.
 If driving, remember to keep left.
-The drive on the correct side of the road, as it is said.
+They drive on the correct side of the road, as it is said.

-- It is important to remember when walking or taking public transport, look right before crossing.
-Or to be extremely safe, look both ways several times before crossing; with so many tourists, it could be someone not making a correct turn.
+- When walking or taking public transport, it is essential to remember to look right before crossing.
+To be extremely safe, look both ways several times before crossing; with so many tourists, it could be someone not making a correct turn.

 - Casual wear is generally the way to go when you’re visiting.
-The dress overall is comfortable and well kept.
-You can go to the opera in jeans, and no one will give you a second look, but you will many will dress up.
-Some higher-end restaurants and clubs will have a code for attire so check before you go.
+The dress overall is comfortable and well-kept.
+You can go to the opera in jeans, and no one will give you a second look, but many will dress up.
+Some higher-end restaurants and clubs will have a dress code, so check before you go.
 Plan for the weather, of course; it can rain a lot as well.

 - Greetings usually are handshakes as you introduce yourself.
-It is ok to call people by their first names, and it is considered polite to do so.
+It is ok to call people by their first names, which is considered polite.

 - The Aussies love their barbecue.
 Seek out some during your visit.

 - Australians are friendly, casual, and easy-going people.
 They are known for their laid-back attitude.
 The Aussie sense of humor takes a while to get used to; it is often direct and unfiltered.
 They adore sports and being outdoors.
-We found our interactions with the locals some of the highlights of the trip.
+We found our interactions with the locals some of the trip’s highlights.

 - Aussies have one of the world’s highest life expectancies and live a very relaxed and fun-filled life.
-Most Australians live near the beach and are outdoors as much as they can be.
+Most Australians live near the beach and are outdoors as much as possible.

 - This is a young country founded in the late 1700s when it was first established as a penal colony for the British and later established colonies.
-The openness of the people many describe as what America in its youth was.
+Many describe the openness of the people as what America in its youth was.